Starter – use this handy chart to help you keep track of your feeding times.

 - Once your starter is bubbly, stir the starter and then measure 50g of the starter into a large mixing bowl.

-- Add 100g flour and 150ml water, stir to make a paste, cover loosely with cling film and leave in a warm place for 4-12 hours until bubbles appear.
+- Add 100g flour and 150ml water, stir to make a paste, cover with the damp tea towel and leave in a warm place for 4-12 hours until bubbles appear.
 When bubbly, your ferment is ready to use (you can either dispose of any unused starter after bread making or keep and feed it regularly until your next baking session).

-- Add the flour and water to the bowl containing the ferment and stir to mix.
+- Add the spelt flour and water to the bowl of ferment and stir to mix.

 - Using your hands gather everything, gently pressing into a sticky ball of dough.